 Everyone gets angry.
-Unfortunately, your mood can get out of control and coping skills for anger are needed to regain peace.
+When your mood gets out of control, you will need coping skills to deal with anger and regain peace.

 Finding ways to remain calm